 Galbreth, an undergraduate alumnus of Haslam, says that he has been watching the achievements of Haslam and the business analytics and statistics department for a while.
 In particular, he noted the college’s recent receipt of the Smith Prize as an indication of its prowess.

 Galbreth succeeds Chuck Noon as department head.
-Noon, who has served in the role since 2014, will step back into a teaching position within executive education programs.
+Noon, who has served in the role since 2014 and is also the Regal Entertainment Group Professor of Business, will step back into a teaching position within executive education programs.

 “It is an honor to follow in the footsteps of Chuck Noon, and Ken Gilbert before him, in providing leadership to this department,” Galbreth says.
 “They, along with numerous faculty and staff, poured their hearts and souls into this department and its programs, and the result is a truly world class department.
 I’m honored to have the opportunity to be a part of it.”